memfault/interrupt/_drafts/gnu-make-guidelines.md

 4. generally avoid using implicit rules
 5. for C files, make sure to use `.d` automatic include tracking!
 6. use metaprogramming with caution
-7. use automatic variables in rules
+7. use automatic variables in rules- _always_ try to use `$@` for a recipe output path, so your rule and Make have the exact same path
 8. put lots of comments in Makefiles, especially if there is complicated behavior or subtle syntax used
 9. use the `-j` or `-l` options to run Make in parallel!